 All student athletes who have signed the institutional drug-testing consent form and are listed on the institutional squad list are subject to unannounced random drug testing at any time.
-Drug testing can be random, at the request of the NCAA, or upon reasonable suspicion.
+Drug testing can be random, at the request of the NCAA or governing body, or upon reasonable suspicion.